N3kowarriorCZenchilada/Cute-Mob-Models-patched-fabric/README.md

 Instalation:
 --------------------------------------------------------
-Download release and place in resourcepack folder.
+Download all mods via curseforge and put them into .minecraft/mods, then download lastest release of resource pack and place it in .minecraft/resourcepacks.

 Required mods to function:
 --------------------------------------------------------